 One of my favorite breakfasts or afternoon snacks is a small bowl of granola with fresh berries and almond milk.
 Yes, I realize it’s basically just a bowl of cereal, but I love cereal and it totally hits the spot.

-So good, that I make a second batch for Rob and subbed almonds for the pecans because he’s allergic to pecans.
+It was so good, that I make a second batch for my husband Rob and subbed almonds for the pecans because he’s allergic to pecans.
 I would have just done all almond, but I looooveeee pecans!
 And, now we’re both happy!

 Healthy Homemade Granola